 Firstly, get off the couch and get in a standing position!
 That simple act alone immediately beat inactivity and have a higher calorie burn rate.
 You will also be saving your health from a whole host of ills, from stiffness and depression to increased risks of heart disease, diabetes, and cancer.
 Follow these useful tips

 Is it half-time during your football match?
 Why not do a couple of jumping jacks during the commercial break and get a cardio workout?

 Whether it’s a half-time break or a simple advertisement break, this is the perfect opportunity for some high-intensity cardio.

 You could also skip rope or do a few burpees.
-Short bursts of intense workouts like this have been shown to blast fat effectively and improve your aerobic capacity.
+Short bursts of intense workouts like this have been shown to elevate your heart rate and improve your aerobic capacity over time.[JIG(1]

 Tailor your workout to match what you’re watching.
 A dance scene could inspire you to get into the groove and use those moves you’ve picked up from our